Healthcare Cover Letter | Add this Not That [Free Templates]

 Your contact information

-A good healthcare cover letter must contain the applicant’s contact details.
+A good cover letter for healthcare must contain the applicant’s contact details.
 This is information on how to contact the applicant about the job application.
 The details include the name, address, phone number, and email address of the applicant.
-The name comes first, followed by the address, phone number then email address.
+The name comes first, followed by the address, phone number, and email address.

 Date

-The salutation in a good healthcare cover letter should not be general but personalized to the recruiter.
-An acceptable salutation is a use of “Dear” followed by the recipient’s name or position (if their name is unknown).
+The salutation in a good cover letter should not be general but personalized for the recruiter.
+An acceptable salutation is the use of “Dear” followed by the recipient’s name or position (if their name is unknown).
 It is easy to find the names of recruiters with online resources like the company’s website and LinkedIn profiles that the applicant must access while researching the healthcare organization and job listing.

 Introduction